everx-labs/ton-labs-contracts/solidity/depool/README.md

 ```

 When a DePool is closed, all the stakes invested in it are returned to their owners, as soon as they become available. `dePoolClosed` event is emitted.
 The closed DePool cannot be reactivated again.

+To return all stakes currently locked in rounds to their owners, make sure DePool's [state update function](#7-configure-depool-state-update-method) is called once the current and the next validation cycles complete.

 # Rewards Distribution